AA insurance privacy notice

 Sharing with credit reference agencies and fraud prevention agencies

-To process your application for insurance, we and any underwriters will perform credit, risk and identity checks on you with one or more credit reference agencies (CRAs) and fraud prevention agencies (FRAs).
+To process a quote or application for insurance, we and any underwriters will perform credit, risk and identity checks on you with one or more credit reference agencies (CRAs) and fraud prevention agencies (FRAs).

 Where you do take insurance, financial or credit from us, we may make periodic searches to manage your account.
 To do this, we'll supply your personal information to CRAs and FRAs, and they'll provide information about you.
 This will include your credit applications, and about your financial situation and history.